 What kind of a temporary no-fly zone would be the most optimal to prevent civilian deaths, injuries and damage to civilian houses in Ukraine?

-Specifically, a no-fly zone could be enforced by NATO, either:
+Specifically, the no-fly zone could be enforced by NATO, either:

 (a) by NATO alone, or

 (b) by NATO in combination with the Russian Federation.

 For (b) to work, we need the Russian dictator Vladimir Putin can be persuaded to negotiate and then enforce the no-fly zone)